-Most licensing processes require you to complete a background check and an online review of the ethical rules for educators.
+Most licensing processes require you to complete a Criminal Background Review and an online review of the ethical rules for educators.

-Please refer to the Educator Records section of this website for more information regarding fingerprinting.
+Please refer to the Educator Records and Fingerprints section of this website for more information regarding fingerprinting.

 The AEL is available for anyone who wants to teach in Utah but has not completed an educator preparation program (university-based or alternate program).
 The associate educator license is intended for: